Enlarged version: challenges to comprehension

 But again the challenge is augmented because of the apparent lack of clues as to how such a garden might function sustainably -- in a world so strongly conditioned to the necessity of fertilizers, pesticides, and the like.
 But how might the principles of permaculture apply to such a psychic garden?

-In contrast to the cases above, the myths and legends concerning the realms of the gods in different traditions do offer insights into the dynamics within such ecosystems.
+Realms of the Gods: In contrast to the cases above, the myths and legends concerning the realms of the gods in different traditions do offer insights into the dynamics within such ecosystems.
 The western cultures have been most influenced by the gods of Olympus. and the Roman pantheon.
 Hindu culture remains strongly influenced by the dynamics of the relations between the gods of its pantheon.
 Other pantheons include those of Mayan, Celtic, and Egyptian cultures. [more] But it is an intriguing phenomenon of contemporary culture that it is game-playing (Dungeons and Dragons) that has given rise to widespread popular -- and even systemic -- interest in the relationships between such symbolic entities within their various pantheons [more; more].

 Such symbolism has been a focus of attention by archetypal psychology initiated by C G Jung and notably a focus of the work of James Hillman.
 Archetypal psychology relies upon a model of soul that is variegated, with multiple connections both psychically and physically.
 The soul is seen as diverse or heterogeneous as opposed to being singular, separated, and homogenized.
 Hillman considers polytheism the most accurate model of humanity's innately diverse psychology: a model based in polytheism provides much more space for the expression of the marginal or the aspects of a person that are not of the ego.
 Archetypal psychology is also the heir to polytheistic attitudes derived from Greek, Renaissance, and Romantic thought: all styles of thought that considered the human situation as one that reflects the diversity and the imaginative potentialities of the world.
 Hillman claims that "Greece provides a polycentric pattern of the most richly elaborated polytheisms of all cultures, and so is able to hold the chaos of the secondary personalities and autonomous impulses of a field, a time, or an individual."
 It is through Greece that the West's images are derived, he claims, and that it is through Greece that we may find the means of imagining self that are not so far removed from our own experiences as to leave us floundering in a sea of half-understood metaphors and musings. [more]

-But between the two extremes of game-playing and psychotherapy, and however they may be considered to be related, there remains the question of the degree to which individuals are able, or encouraged, to recognize the extent to which they are each the vehicle of a pantheon -- the biblical "Know ye not that ye are gods" (Psalms, 82:6; John, 10:34)?
+But between the two extremes of game-playing and psychotherapy, and however they may be considered to be related, there remains the question of the degree to which individuals are able, or encouraged, to recognize the extent to which they are each the vehicle of a pantheon -- the biblical 'Know ye not that ye are gods' (Psalms, 82:6; John, 10:34)?
 The shifts between monotheism, polytheism and pantheism may be played out within each of us.

-Such sites have long been a focus of pilgrimage whether for purely religious reasons or because of the natural beauty often associated with them.
+Sacred sites: Such sites have long been a focus of pilgrimage whether for purely religious reasons or because of the natural beauty often associated with them.
 In both cases they tend to catalyze a process of re-creation.
 Simon Schama's much-cited study of Landscape and Memory (1995) explores the resonances between landscape and organization of knowledge.
 There is a long tradition of geomancy associated with the sense of place, now a focus of widespread popular attention through the art of feng shui.

 The question is to what degree these different dimensions can be fruitfully reflected in any framing of one's own location at a given time as being a sacred site.
 This relates in part to an attitude of re-enchanting the world as explored by Morris Berman in The Reenchantment of the World (1984).
 What is it that makes the experience of a site sacred and how does one contribute to that experience?

-Whether as a lived experience or as a form of nostalgia for such experience, nature is often the exemplar of coherence.
+'Nature': Whether as a lived experience or as a form of nostalgia for such experience, nature is often the exemplar of coherence.
 This can be celebrated through the activity of gardeners, farmers, painters or deep ecologists.
 In different ways the web of relationships linking different species under different conditions sustains a rich and complex pattern of understanding.
 But curiously the dramatic loss of species, notably the songbirds of western Europe, in no way signals the kind of concern that was the case with the death of a canary used to detect dangerous conditions in a mineshaft.

 It is indigenous peoples that have best articulated understandings of how the environment is intimately associated with psycho-cultural identity -- as presented by Darrell Posey in Cultural and Spiritual Values of Biodiversity (2000).
 From them there is an understanding how the loss of a bird effectively removes a psychic carrier sustaining an aspect of being and comprehension.
 Industrialization is effectively destroying the psychic equivalent of the songbirds in peoples lives.